 When we are young, old age seems a distant event and like a mirage, the closer we get to it the further away it seems.
 However, the reality is that with the passing of years, no matter how young we may feel at heart, we become older and can in time become fragile and vulnerable.

-Bates Solicitors Managing Director Ian MacDonald is a Trustee of both Age Concern Hampshire and The Odiham Cottage Hospital Trust, two charities whose objectives include improving the quality of life for the elderly and offering both advice and support to the elderly themselves and their families and carers.
+Bates Solicitors support both Age Concern Hampshire and The Odiham Cottage Hospital Trust, two charities whose objectives include improving the quality of life for the elderly and offering both advice and support to the elderly themselves and their families and carers.

 In a recent Law Society update, the issue of capacity was again raised in connection with the ability of an individual to make decisions for themselves.
 Many of the older generation are fearful of losing their independence and autonomy.